-Title: Installing basic plumbing in the workplace bing in the workplace Unit Number: L/615/1842 Learning outcome ssment criteria Parner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract information from drawings, specifications, schedules and manufacturers' information. installing basi c plumbing.
+Title: Installing basic c plumi oing in the workplace Unit Number: L/615/1842 Learning outcome Assessment criteria The learner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract information from drawings, specifications, schedules and manufacturers' information. installing basi c piumbing.
 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, manufacturers' information and regulations governing buildings.
 2 Know how to comply with relevant legislation and official guidance when installing basic plumbing.
 2.1 Describe their responsibilities under current legislation and official guidance whilst working: - in the workplace, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 State what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe practices whe basic plumbin en installing 3.1 Use personal protective equipment (PPE) safely to carry out the activity in accordance with legislation and organisational requirements when installing basic plumbing.
+2.3 State what the accident reporting procedures are and who is responsible for making reports. practices whe 3 Maintain safe working practices when installing basic plumbing.
+Use personal protective equipment (PPE) safely to carry out the activity in accordance with legislation and organisational requirements when installing basic plumbing.
 3.2 Explain why and when personal protective equipment (PPE) should be used, relating to installing basic plumbing, and the types, purpose and limitations of each type.
 3.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.